-Mr James Hopkins is a specialist UGI and Metabolic Surgeon, Bariatric Endoscopist, and the Clinical Lead for GI Emergency Surgery at North Bristol NHS Trust.
+Mr James Hopkins is a specialist Upper GI and Metabolic Surgeon, Bariatric Endoscopist, and the Clinical Lead for GI Emergency Surgery at North Bristol NHS Trust.
+He is the Local Principal Investigator for National Bariatric Surgery (ByBandSleeve) and Gallstone (Sunflower) Clinical Trials.

-Mr Hopkins MA DPhil FRCS completed his post-graduate medical training at Guy’s and St Thomas’ Hospital, University of London.
-Prior to medical school he completed an undergraduate degree and doctorate in Biochemistry and Metabolism at the University of Oxford and was a Research Fellowship in Medicine at Harvard Medical School.
+Mr Hopkins completed post-graduate medical training at Guy’s & St Thomas’ Hospital.
+Prior to medical school, he earned a degree and doctorate in Biochemistry and Metabolism at the University of Oxford, and was a Research Fellow at Harvard Medical School.

-Mr Hopkins underwent higher surgical training in the Wessex Deanery, with a concurrent clinical lectureship at the University of Southampton, and sub-specialist training at the Solent Centre for Digestive Diseases at QA Portsmouth – specialising in bariatric surgery.
-Following this he undertook a post-CCT Bariatric surgery fellowship at Musgrove Park Hospital in Taunton before joining North Bristol NHS Trust.
+Mr Hopkins underwent higher surgical training in the Wessex Deanery, with a concurrent clinical lectureship at the University of Southampton, and sub-specialist training at the Solent Centre for Digestive Diseases at QA Portsmouth, specialising in bariatric surgery.
+Following this, he undertook a post-CCT Bariatric surgery fellowship at Musgrove Park Hospital in Taunton before joining North Bristol.

 When away from work, I spend most of my time with my family and four lively children.
-I am a keen triathlete and you may meet me running or cycling on the roads around Bristol and South Wales.
-I enjoy football, wine, reading historical fiction, and am a lover of ‘90s music.
+I am a keen triathlete and you may meet me running or cycling on the roads around Bristol & South Wales.
+I enjoy football, wine, reading historical fiction and am a lover of ‘90s music.

 Mr Hopkins is an active clinical researcher, with a strong background in academic surgery.
 He is currently Principle Investigator at NBT for the ByBandSleeve multicentre RCT and is an honorary research fellow at the University of Bristol, School of Community Medicine.
 He holds a doctorate in Biochemistry and Metabolism at the University of Oxford (1990 – 1997) was a Research Fellow in Medicine at Harvard Medical School in Boston MA from 1998 – 2000 and clinical lecturer at the University of Southampton (2011 -2015).